othercriteria/vibectl/examples/k8s-sandbox/kafka-throughput/README.md

     ```bash
     make up
     ```
-    -   This command uses the `Makefile` to build the necessary Docker images (if not already built) and start all services in detached mode.
+    -   This command uses the `Makefile` to execute `./run.sh`.
+    -   `run.sh` prepares environment variables (prompting for API key if needed), builds Docker images (if not already built), and starts all services using `docker compose up --build`.
-    -   It handles prerequisite checks implicitly through the Docker build process and `run.sh` helper logic.
-    -   It will prompt for your Anthropic API key if `VIBECTL_ANTHROPIC_API_KEY` is not set in your environment (handled by `run.sh` internally).
+    -   The services will run in the **foreground**.
+Press `Ctrl+C` in the terminal where you ran `make up` to stop them.

-4.  **Wait for Kafka:**
+4.  **Wait for Startup:**
-    -   The `make up` command implicitly waits for the `k8s-sandbox` healthcheck to pass, which depends on the `kafka_ready` status file.
+    -   The script will show logs as services start.
+    -   Wait for the `k8s-sandbox`, `producer`, and `consumer` healthchecks to pass and for the UI to become accessible.
-    -   You can monitor the startup progress using `make logs` or `make logs-k8s-sandbox`.
+    -   You can monitor the startup progress in the foreground logs or use `make logs` / `make ps` in another terminal.

 ## Makefile Targets